 Keep learning: Why do people get epilepsy?

-Epilepsy MRI vs normal MRI
+Epilepsy MRI vs 'normal' MRI

-- Functional MRI epilepsy scans which look at blood flow in the brain
+- Functional MRI epilepsy scans

-How to prepare for your epilepsy MRI appointment
+Preparing for your epilepsy MRI appointment

 - Avoid wearing jewelry, make up or hearing aids